ranleung/isthisimagefake/README.md

 ![Aricle-Clip](images/article_snippet_fake.png "Article Clip")

 I was curious, if machine learning enables the ability to create fakes, can I use machine learning to detect if an image was fake?
 The implications of a fake image being distributed from the internet can easily sway a person's opinion and boost one's agenda.
-I thought this bwas an issue worth tackling.
+I thought this was an issue worth tackling.

 #### Challeneges: <a id="challenges"></a>